Donald Davis (actor): Professional career

-He was also a member of the acting company at the American Shakespeare Theatre in Stratford, Connecticut.
+In 1959, he left Canada to act in the United States.
 In 1959, he began performing off-Broadway.
-He played Krapp in the North American premiere production of Samuel Beckett's Krapp's Last Tape, for which he won an Obie Award.
-He performed in regional theatres in Canada and the United States.
+He played Krapp in the North American premiere production of Samuel Beckett's Krapp's Last Tape, for which he won an Obie Award. and he repeated the role at the Crest.
+This was the first in a series of roles in plays by Beckett and directed by Alan Schneider, and Davis was considered a foremost interpreter of Beckett.